 Collect seeds for propagation when the husks that follow the white moonflower blooms become black and dry out.
 Store seeds in a dry place.

+To prepare moonflower seeds for planting, nick the seeds with a knife.
+Soak the seeds in water overnight to promote germination.
 After the danger of frost has past, seeds can be planted directly into the soil.

 Select a location with well-draining soil.

 Plant 2-3 seeds about 1 inch deep.

 Moonflower vines will need some type of support as they grow – they can grow up to 16 feet tall

 Water the plants regularly.
 Soil should be kept evenly moist.

 Requires minimal feeding - fertilize with liquid plant fertilizer, once or twice later in the summer.